“Love this podcast! Best one out there for high-level industry trends and advice. Recommended!”

 The second is governance.
 This technology’s underlying implication is that you are taking power away from centralized authority and sharing it amongst people.
 That's called governance.

-I don't know.
 You should have a background or, at least, access to information on the history of governance models or current thinking around it because whether it's an open blockchain or a federated blockchain, you're talking about participants who have to find a way to trust each other.

 So the second hat is kind of a policy/government hat.

-And then, the third is economic because whether you want to get lost in the token economy aspects of it ─ like if it's a decentralized network ─ you need to think about behavioral economics incentives because why is someone going to sign up for your decentralized network?
+And then, the third is economic because whether or not you want to get lost in the token economy aspects of it ─ like if it's a decentralized network ─ you need to think about behavioral economics incentives because why is someone going to sign up for your decentralized network?
 Is there value for me to do that?
 Are there incentive models in place to reward the people who are good participants and highly punish the people who try to mess with it?

 I think that it's a new type of person or a new type of mindset that you have to have if you're going to be building anything that you plan to productionize.
 I think that's the real shift.
 And that's something I'm always looking for in people who want to join these projects.